equinor/flotilla/frontend/README.md

 npm start
 ```

-This command runs the app in the development mode.
+This command runs the app in development mode.
 Open [http://localhost:3001/robotics-frontend](http://localhost:3001/robotics-frontend) to view it in the browser.

 The page will reload if you make edits.
 You will also be able to see any lint errors in the console.

 ## Run in Docker

-To run the frontend in docker, run the following command in the root folder of flotilla:
+To run the frontend in Docker, run the following command in the root folder of Flotilla:

 ```
 docker compose up --build frontend